 For those who are unfamiliar, Banff is a small, picturesque mountain town nestled in the heart of the Rocky Mountains.
 A jewel of a wilderness preserve and also Canada’s oldest national park –founded in 1885−.
-It is the best known of the four national –Banff, Jasper, Yoho & Kootenay− and three provincial −Mount Robson, Hamber & Mount Assiniboine− parks in the Canadian Rocky Mountains and the focus of this post.
+It is the best known of the five national –Banff, Jasper, Yoho, Kootenay & Waterton Lakes− and three provincial −Mount Robson, Hamber & Mount Assiniboine− parks in the Canadian Rocky Mountains and the focus of this post.

 Getting to Banff – A Rocky Mountains Roadtrip

 Driving through Canada’s Rocky Mountain parks should be something on everyone’s bucket list.
 A travel must do.
 Stunning roadside vistas, hidden mountain treks and epic photographic locations await those with their own transportation and a road tripping spirit −which as it is, would be my recommended method of visiting the park−.
 Keep your eyes open, you might just spot some wildlife!

 Staring from Calgary, AB, I rented a car at the airport and headed west out of town and into the foothills.
 Soon the landscapes changed.
 Rolling prairies become wooded hills.
 Soon hills turned to mountains and I passed the park boundary at small town of Canmore.
 2017 being Canada’s 150th birthday park admissions are offered free for the year.
 And upon my arrival the town of Banff was bustling.